-If you’re putting woodworking projects together, you’re going to get squeeze out.
-It’s nearly impossible to avoid.
-And, for the most part, you don’t want to avoid it.
+If you’re putting woodworking projects together, you’re going to get squeeze-out.
+It’s nearly impossible to avoid, but it can actually be beneficial.
 A little glue coming out of the joint provides some reassurance that you have enough glue IN the joint.
-The question is, what do you do with squeeze out?
+The question is, what do you do with squeeze-out?

 Exceptions to the rule